Sathvika2105/Document-Retrival-System-using-RAG/README.md

 # Document-Retrival-System-using-RAG
 This project aims to design and implement a Document Retrieval System using RAG, showcasing how combining dense retrieval techniques with generative models can deliver intelligent, context-aware, and concise responses to user queries.

+In the age of exponential information growth, effective document retrieval has become essential for knowledge-based systems.
+This project presents a Document Retrieval System using Retrieval-Augmented Generation (RAG), an advanced architecture that combines traditional retrieval mechanisms with the generative power of transformer-based language models.
+RAG enhances the retrieval process by dynamically integrating external documents into the response generation pipeline, allowing the system to produce more accurate and contextually relevant answers.
+The system first retrieves relevant passages from a pre-indexed document corpus using vector similarity search (e.g., FAISS or Elasticsearch).
+These retrieved documents are then passed to a generative language model (like BERT or GPT) that synthesizes the final output based on both the input query and the retrieved content.
+This hybrid approach ensures factual accuracy while maintaining the flexibility of generative models.
+The solution is particularly effective for question answering, summarization, and knowledge base augmentation.
+It demonstrates improved performance over traditional retrieval or generation-only models, offering a scalable and intelligent document access system suitable for enterprise, academic, and personal use.